dbstratta/margaret/README.md

 * Authentication

   * [x] Users can sign up and sign in using their Facebook, Google and/or GitHub accounts

   * [ ] Users can sign in by clicking a magic link sent to their emails

 * Stories

   * [x] Basic functionality

   * [ ] Views are counted

-  * [ ] Users can create stories that only members can read
+  * [ ] Users can publish monetized stories that only members can read

-  * [ ] Users can published monetized stories

 * Memberships

   * [ ] Users can opt in to our membership program

   * [ ] Members have access to a wider selection of stories

 * Notifications

   * [x] Basic functionality

   * [x] Users can see only their notifications

   * [x] Users can mark a notification as read

   * [ ] Some notifications send emails

   * [ ] Real-time functionality

 * Publications

   * [x] Basic functionality

   * [x] Admins can invite users to the publication

   * [x] Members of the publication can have different roles (writer, editor, etc)

   * [x] Writers can create drafts under the publication

   * [x] Editors can edit and publish drafts under the publication

 * Recommendation system

   * [ ] The users' feeds are personalized based on their interests thanks to machine learning

 * Follow system

   * [x] Basic functionality

   * [x] Users can follow other users and publications

 * Star system

   * [x] Users can star stories and comments

 * Bookmark system

   * [x] Users can bookmark stories and comments to read later